Kevin Brennan (comedian): Comedic style

 Brennan's delivery has been described as "laid-back" and "laconic".
 He is also known for insult comedy directed at members of the audience, and for jokes about racism, pedophilia and misogyny.
 As his podcast title Burning Bridges suggests, Brennan is also known for confrontational and untrue statements about other comedians and podcasters.
 Brennan drew public criticism for his remarks about the unexpected death of Friends actor Matthew Perry on social media, in late October 2023.

 Personal life

 Brennan is married and resides in New Jersey.
 His youngest brother is Neal Brennan, comedian and co-creator of Chappelle's Show.

+Brennan was romantically involved with, and the first sexual partner of, comedienne Sarah Silverman which she has confirmed publicly in her memoir, social media and interview.
+Silverman bloodied their bedsheets postcoitus which indicated to Brennan she was a virgin.
+Brennan was the one who ended the relationship.